 In 2016 I got my first Tobii eye tracker, which attached to my laptop and allowed me to use my eyes like a mouse to control it.
 This device allowed me to write independently and I used it extensively while studying for my degree in creative writing.
-The exact set-up was crucial in terms of distance between my eyes and the screen.
+The exact setup was crucial in terms of the distance between my eyes and the screen.
 Sometimes it was difficult to get this just right to get a good calibration and a fast response.

-It’s like a cross between a computer, a tablet and a communication device.
+It’s like a cross between a computer, a tablet, and a communication device.

 I’m currently using an eye-tracking device called Tobii Dynavox I-Series, which is absolutely incredible.
 It is easy and quick to set up, it’s fast and responsive, and can be used in sunlight.
-It’s like a cross between a computer, a tablet and a communication device.
-I can write, do emails, make and answer calls, access social media and switch between all of them, using my eyes.
+It’s like a cross between a computer, a tablet, and a communication device.
+I can write, do emails, make and answer calls, access social media, and switch between all of them, using my eyes.

 My world as compared to other writers

 This technology has had a major positive impact on my work life.
 I can produce more work than ever before.
 I can write for much longer periods without getting fatigued.
-I can respond to queries, I can ask questions.
+I can respond to queries, and I can ask questions.
 I can do edits as required.
 I always enjoyed my work but I enjoy it even more now.

 A normal working day starts with the checking of emails and deadlines that need to be met.
 Depending on that, I decide what I need to focus on that particular day.
 Much of my work is voluntary as I am building my portfolio, but that is the same for many writers when they start.
 My cerebral palsy means that I have frequent medical appointments so I have to work around those too.